Published by Christina Riley. Last Updated on February 29, 2024.

 - Bryson City (Scenic tubs at Lakeview at Fontana and the Polar Express at Great Smoky Mountains Railroad)

 - The Outer Banks (Quieter Beaches, Delicious Restaurants, 2 NC Aquarium Locations, and Lighthouses)

 - Wilmington (Quieter Beaches, the Battleship North Carolina, the NC Aquarium at Fort Fisher, Delicious Restaurants, and Great Breweries)

 Read More: Winter Getaways in North Carolina

 Even before we arrive at winter in North Carolina, the holiday spirit has swept through the state.
 Starting in November, holiday festivals kick off in cities and towns throughout North Carolina.

 - Christmas at Biltmore is a celebration of America’s largest home with wreaths and lighted evergreens.
 This event, like many others, typically starts in November and runs through the beginning of January.

 Here are some more ways to celebrate Christmas in North Carolina:

-- Korner’s Folly Victorian Candlelight Tours (November 25-January 7)
+- Korner’s Folly Victorian Candlelight Tours (2023 dates TBD)